naoralkobi/connect4-AI/README.md

     3. for using Expectimax:
         set gameMode = 1
         and type = "ExpectimaxAgent"
-  3. running the game!
-Enjoy.
+  3. running the game.

+            Enjoy!!